koding/kdlearn/guides/domains/index.md

 ## Find your VM Address

 First, you'll need to find and copy your [VM Address][vm hostname].
-To find this, please refere to [this guide][vm hostname] - But it will look something like the address below:
+To find this, please refer to [this guide][vm hostname] - But it will look something like the address below:

 ```